 In 1970, Congress passed the Bank Secrecy Act (BSA).
 With the enactment of the BSA came the introduction of the Currency Transaction Report (CTR, Form 4789), Report of International Transportation of Currency or Monetary Instruments (CMIR, Form 4790) and Report of Foreign Bank and Financial Accounts (FBAR, Form TD F 90-22.1).

-While tax evasion are IRS Criminal Investigation's number one enforcement priority, violations of currency reporting requirements and money laundering laws are continue to be areas of emphasis.
+While tax evasion investigations are IRS Criminal Investigation's number one enforcement priority, violations of currency reporting requirements and money laundering laws continue to be areas of emphasis.